ferbar/kio_adb/README.md

-# kio_adb
-kio-slave ADB
+# kio slave ADB

-copy files from your android phone using the android debug bridge commands.
+use dolphin to copy files from and to your android phone using the android debug bridge commands.

 ## setup